7 Kinds of Tweets You Need to Publish Daily

 • be helpful

 to attract similar people.
-Engagement is not about self promotion or monologue sending out your self-centered messages all the time.
+Engagement is not about self promotion or monologue!

-To prepare for an outreach campaign you ideally interact on Twitter with the people you want to contact one day.
+To prepare for an outreach campaign you ideally interact with the people you want to contact one day.

-Of course it’s not like you retweet them and half an hour later you send the mail saying “I’m the guy who retweeted you, please help me!”.
+Of course it’s not like you reshare them and half an hour later you send the needy mail!

 *Creative Commons image by Dani_vr